drawpile/drawpile.github.io/help/server/serverconfig.markdown

 Type: string

-A URL of a a ban list service.
+DA URL of a a ban list service.

 Drawpile's community servers are given a URL like this so that they can share a single ban list.
 If you're running your own server, this is probably unnecessary, since you can just enter the bans into the server itself.